Part II

 Trusting the Self-Organizing Process

-In daily life: when you feel scattered, tend basics: sleep, movement, food, one honest conversation.
+When you feel scattered, tend basics: sleep, movement, food, one honest conversation.
 Let the system reorganize before you force a story.

 Reflecting upon the Flow